-In the past, there was no concept of grace period for such H1B holders and they were out of status upon job termination or layoff…but, in Jan 2017, USCIS made effective a set of rules that helps certain employment based non-immigrants such as H1B holders.
-Let’s look at the official rule details and FAQs on the same, including COVID-19 situation.
+In the past, there was no concept of grace period for such H1B holders, who lose jobs.
+They would go out of status upon job termination or layoff…But, in Jan 2017, USCIS introduced new set of rules with grace period provisions to help certain employment based non-immigrants such as H1B holders during layoffs.
+In this article, we will review the official rules details and FAQs on the same, including COVID-19 situation.

-What is Official H1B Grace Period USCIS Rule ?
+What is H1B Grace Period Rule as per DHS ?